 can tarnish the image of one’s country, thereby affecting other innocent migrants negatively.

-This is one of the causes of the delays in visa processing as Home Affairs, tends to thoroughly scrutinise the documents and the inviduals involved as not to encourage
+This is one of the causes of the delays in visa processing as Home Affairs, tends to thoroughly scrutinize the documents and the individuals involved as not to encourage

 criminal activities in South Africa, and illegal migrations.